-Ontario Campus Library occupies entire second floor of the Ontario building and is open 8:00 a.m. to 5:00 p.m.
-Monday through Friday and closed on Sundays and school holidays.
-During the fall and spring semester it remains open until 7:30 p.m.
-Monday, Tuesday, and Thursday.
+The Ontario Campus Library occupies entire second floor of the Ontario building.
+It always opens from 8:00 a.m. to 5:00 p.m.
+Monday through Friday and closes on Sundays and school holidays.
+During the fall and spring semester it stays open until 7:30 p.m.
+Monday, Tuesday, and Thursday and for a few hours on some Saturdays.
 During the summer terms, it closes at 5:30 p.m.
-Monday through Friday and remains closed on Saturdays.
-Changes to these hours are publicized in the Loop and in the library at least one week in advance.
+Monday through Friday and stays closed on Saturdays.
+The Loop, the library website, and library signage publicized schedule changes at least one week in advance.